 How to Become a Minor

 All students are welcome to enroll in any course in the program unless prerequisites are stipulated.
-Students interested in learning more about the comparative literature minor are encouraged to speak with the undergraduate advising head for comparative literature.
+Students interested in learning more about the Comparative Literature and Culture minor are encouraged to speak with the Undergraduate Advising Head for Comparative Literature and Culture.
 Keep in mind that three literature courses must be taken in a language other than English.
-Students are strongly encouraged to spend at least one semester abroad, preferably in a country whose primary language is not English.
+Students are strongly encouraged to spend at least one semester abroad, preferably in a country where the primary language is not English.

-A. COML 100a (Comparing Literatures: Theory & Practice), to be taken as early as possible in the student's academic career.
+A. COML 100a, to be taken as early as possible in the student's academic career.

 No more than two classes taken toward the minor can double count toward any other major or minor.